Owlbertz/pwa-bl/README.md

 ## What it does
 The application uses an external data provider to fetch the scheduled games and results of finished games of the German soccer league.
-It also allows the user to predict the result of the games.
+It also allows the user to predict the result of the games, if IndexedDB is available on the client.

 ## Technologies used
 - Service workers to cache files and assets